 Read Also: STDs You May Need To Test Yourself For Today

-Also, chronic and inadequately treated infections are more related to male sterility than acute infection.
-With proper and timely testing, the doctors can detect such cases and treat them which can prevent pathological damage to the male reproductive organs.
+Also, chronic and inadequately treated infections are more related to male sterility than acute infections.
+With proper and timely testing, doctors can detect such cases and treat them which can prevent pathological damage to the male reproductive organs.

 Avoiding STDs that cause male sterility

 The best way to prevent STD-related sterility is to practice safe sex by using a condom and getting tested and treated on time every time after having unprotected sex.
 Timely treatment can prevent extensive and permanent damage to the reproductive system and its effect on sperm motility, quality, and transport.

 Many types of organisms can cause STDs and sterility in men such as viruses, bacteria, protozoa, etc. Common mechanisms include reduced sperm count, decreased motility, and poor quality caused by the inflammation of the epididymis, testicles, prostate gland, and obstruction of the sperm transport system.